Our Top 10 Tips for Visiting

 - The Front Porch Corner at the Carriage House: offers butterfly-related information, activities and literature, plus a place to record your sightings.

-- Other activities in the Children’s Garden include self-directed and drop-in activities, the CWDKids Treehouse and WaterPlay.
+- Other activities in the Children’s Garden include self-directed and drop-in activities, the Klaus Famly Treehouse.

 - There are restrooms and a changing table in the Children’s Garden area; there are also vending machines.

-8. There are bathrooms, changing tables and water fountains in the Visitors Center.
+8. There are bathrooms, changing tables and water fountains in the Robins Visitors Center.

 These are things you might want to take care of when you arrive.
 There are other bathrooms and changing tables in the Garden, but they may not be immediately available.

-9. We have kid’s menus in both restaurants at the Garden.
+9. We have a kid’s menu and outdoor seating at the Garden Cafe.

 The Garden Cafe in the Visitors Center has a very kid-friendly menu, it’s casual and you can sit inside or outside.
-The Robins Tea House is more upscale but also kid-friendly.
-Dine on a deck with views of the Asian Valley.
-The Garden does not allow guest to bring meals into the Garden.
+You can also purchase food in the Cafe and eat out in the Garden.
+The Garden does not allow guests to bring meals into the Garden.
 Snacks are permitted, but we ask guests to eat at tables in the Children’s Garden.